 Gridiron has done what it can to shake off its hotel setting, including adding an open kitchen complete with counter seating, a trendy roulette wheel colour scheme and causally cool (yet impressively efficient) staff.
 At lunchtime, you can enjoy a fairly priced set menu of three courses, including the likes of a sweet-tasting crab cake topped with brown crab aioli, and a thick helping of rice pudding, served in a cast iron pot and given added edge via sherry-soaked prunes.

 From the à la carte, two dishes stand out among an impressive offering.
-The first is a dish which is given the uninspiring name of ‘burnt leek’, but arrives with a nicely crisp, charred shell which soon gives way to soft and sweet innards and is complemented by a heavy dusting of summer truffle.
+The first is a dish which is given the to-the-point name of ‘burnt leek’, it arrives with a nicely crisp, charred shell which soon gives way to soft and sweet innards and is complemented by a heavy dusting of summer truffle.
 The second (unsurprisingly) comes from the chops and steaks section of the menu: Middle White pork chop is a plump, fleshy triumph which reflects the skill of the kitchen and is completed by crackling with just the right amount of crunch, and a side of deep-fried beef dripping potatoes, thinly sliced and pressed together into a block.
 Much like the mains, Gridiron’s desserts also revel in comfort.
 We were enamoured with a best-in-class sticky toffee pudding topped with clotted cream, which resulted in us trying to resist licking the plate.

-Gridiron doesn’t quite manage to escape its hotel setting and the punchy pricing may be a turn-off for some (much of the wine list is priced above the £40 mark), but this is Mayfair after all – and there’s always that set lunch to take advantage of if you’re on a budget.
+Punchy pricing may be a turn-off for some (much of the wine list is priced above the £40 mark), but this is Mayfair after all – and there’s always that set lunch to take advantage of if you’re on a budget.